RSalehin24/py4e/Course 02: Python Data Structures/resources/info.md

   if 'b' == 'b':
     return True

-  lower case letters are greater than upper case letters, but in between self, the Alphabetical order remains
+  lower case letters are greater than upper case letters, compare ASCII code.
+If the code is greater than it is greater otherwise, smaller.
   ```
   ### lower()
   ```